PD Info Public Domain Information Project

 Popular Song

 1923 - w.
 Gus Kahn m.
 Isham Jones V - There's a nightingale callin'; Out where moonbeams are fallin', He's makin' love to a red, red rose C - Ev'rybody hand in hand, Swingin' down the lane, Ev'rebody feelin' grand, Swingin' down the lane.
-PD Reprint

 Syncopated Walk